Earl H. Morris personal papers

 Scope and Contents

 The Earl H. Morris personal papers at the University of Colorado Museum of Natural History consist of materials created by Earl Morris and his associates in the course of his work as an archaeologist in the southwestern United States ("southwest" hence) and Mesoamerica.
-The collection is a record of archaeological field methods in first half of the 20th century as well as the growth of southwest archaeology as an academic discipline.
+The collection is a record of archaeological field methods in first half of the 20th century as well as the growth of archaeology as an academic discipline.
 More specifically, records document excavations and restoration projects at several sites in Colorado, New Mexico, and Arizona including Aztec Ruins National Monument, Chaco Canyon, Canyon de Chelly and Canyon del Muerto, Kawaika-a, Mesa Verde, and smaller sites in the areas surrounding Gallup, Shiprock, Durango, Gobernador Canyon, and the La Plata River valley.
+Sites in Mesoamerica include Quirigua and Chichen Itza.
 These sites are significant to descendent communities including the Hopi, Navajo, Ute, and Zuni nations.

 While supervising excavations, Morris made notes and, occasionally, kept narrative journals.
 These were subsequently turned into field reports and object catalogues that were in turn submitted to the sponsoring organization or permit-granting authority.
 Notes and reports were sometimes adapted into articles or books for publication.
 These field reports, object catalogues, and journals provide a detailed look at the tools, processes, and methods of documentation employed in archaeological excavation from the period of 1915 to 1940.
 In many cases these documents give the provenience (location of origin) of excavated objects and human remains which were subsequently sent to institutions around the country, most frequently the University of Colorado, the Carnegie Institution of Washington, the American Museum of Natural History, and the Peabody Museum at Harvard University.